technix/atrament.ink/docs/atrament-basics/saves.md

 When sessions are enabled, players will have to choose a game session before starting a game.
 Each session has its own autosaves, checkpoints, and saves.

 Players can delete sessions.
-When session is deleted, all associated saves are deleted too.
+When a session is deleted, all associated saves are deleted too.

 ## Persistent variables

-You can save Ink variables between game restarts - for example, to count how many times player started this game, or to keep player's achievements and high scores.
+You can save Ink variables between game restarts - for example, to count how many times the player started this game, or to keep the player's achievements and high scores.

-To define variable as persistent, add the `persist` global tag for each variable you need to save this way:
+To define a variable as persistent, add the `persist` global tag for each variable you need to save this way:

 ```c title="story.ink"
 # persist: restarts